-This article introduces you to what is Translation Memory, how it works and the many benefits it offers to you.
+This article introduces you to the concept of a Translation Memory, how it works and the many benefits it offers to you.

 Translation Memory (TM) is a linguistic database that serves as a central hub for all your human-made translations.
 It does this by continuously accumulating sentences translated for specific language pairs for current and future project reuse.
 TM is an integral cornerstone of any modern translation-related technology.